adriel03-dp/clean-datapro/README.md

 - **Type Inference and Conversion**: Automatically detects and converts numeric columns
 - **Column Analysis**: Detailed per-column statistics including missing percentages, unique counts, and sample values

+### Data Issues Reporting (NEW)

+- **Before/After Comparison**: See exactly what data quality issues existed and how they were fixed
+- **Issues Overview**: Visual summary of all problems found (duplicates, missing values)
+- **Column-by-Column Breakdown**: Understand which columns had issues and severity
+- **Cleaning Impact Dashboard**: See the complete transformation of your data
+- **Data Quality Scoring**: Track quality improvement from start to finish

 ### Reporting & Visualization

+- **Data Issues Report**: Side-by-side before/after comparison showing all problems found and how they were fixed
+  - Visual 3-column Before/After layout showing the entire transformation
+  - Column-by-column breakdown of missing values
+  - Complete cleaning operations summary
+  - Data quality score improvements
 - **PDF Reports**: Comprehensive data quality reports with before/after comparisons
 - **JSON Summaries**: Machine-readable summaries of cleaning operations
 - **Interactive Dashboard**: Streamlit-based web interface with: